 At the end of the program, students receive a UWA transcript worth 12 UWA credits (equivalent to 2 UCalgary courses).
 It is possible to transfer this credit back to your UCalgary degree; please discuss with your academic advisor.

 - Submit an application in UCalgary's study abroad system RAISA (click here).
 This is so that we can follow up with you throughout your program and offer support!
-Please indicate in your RAISA application whether you are seeking to do this program online or in-person.
+Please indicate in your RAISA application whether you are planning to do this program online or in-person.

 - Submit an application to UWA.
 Scroll to the "How to Apply" section for full instructions (click here).